jubatus/jubadump/NOTES.rst

 To Run Integration Tests
 ---------------------------------

-Integration tests are written in [jubatest](https://github.com/kmaehashi/jubatest/).
+Integration tests are written in `jubatest <https://github.com/kmaehashi/jubatest/>`_.

 ::